• 1-720-733-0184

 Qualifications of a Gestational Carrier:

-• U.S. citizen residing in the U.S. with surro-friendly laws
+• Residency: U.S. citizen currently residing in a state with surrogacy-friendly laws

-• No use of medications that would be harmful to pregnancy (including psychotropics)
+• Medications: Not currently taking medications that could be harmful during pregnancy (including psychotropic drugs)

-• Must pass a physical and psychological evaluation
+• Evaluations: Must pass both a physical and psychological screening

 • Partner (if applicable) must be available for evaluation

-• Must have given birth to and parented at least one child
+• Must have previously given birth and parented at least one child

 Do’s and Don’ts During Your Cycle